Continued from page 1

 Why would Apple only make Mac Pros with two GPUs?

 Not enough people are asking this question…and trust me there is a great answer.

-Our math doesn’t add on this last guess.
+Our math doesn’t add up on this last guess.
 And that’s because we think Apple may scale value on the D700 quite a bit, essentially giving away the extra heaps of video ram.
-That would make the D700-equipped Mac Pros a must have for the top-end performing pro users…and it would steal away dedicated Windows workstation users as well.
+That would make the D700-equipped Mac Pros a “must-have” for the top-end performing pro users…and it would steal away dedicated Windows workstation users as well.

 We’d love to hear your feedback on this.
 Let us know what you think below.
 Login (Twitter, Facebook, or native site) and share your thoughts.